jsreport/docs/docs/configuration.md

-﻿

-The easiest way to adapt jsreport to your needs is to change its configuration. jsreport configuration provides many options like changing an HTTP port, setting store provider to a different mechanism, and many others.
+﻿The easiest way to adapt jsreport to your needs is to change its configuration. jsreport configuration provides many options like changing an HTTP port, setting store provider to a different mechanism, and many others.

 > `Hint:` You can get the list of supported configuration options using command<br>
 ```